ribru17/ts_query_ls/README.md

 - [x] Recognize parsers built for `WASM`
 - [x] Document formatting compatible with the `nvim-treesitter` formatter
 - [x] Code cleanup
-- [ ] Add tests for all functionality
+- [x] Add tests for all* functionality

+> *All handlers are tested, but core functionality like language loading will be
+> more complicated, and does not yet have test coverage.

 ### Packaging